FuzzyWuzzie/Scala-Objects-For-Ant01n3/src/main/scala/org/sofa/style/Plan.md

 ZenGarden
 =========

-Goal: provide a way to attribute style to elements of a something that is drawn, in very much the same way CSS is used to attribute style to a web page elements.
+Goal: provide a way to attribute style to elements of something that is drawn, in very much the same way CSS is used to attribute style to a web page elements.

 Goal: to be very general on what we apply style to.